spacetelescope/gwcs/docs/gwcs/constructing_gwcs_models.rst

   >>> det2sky = pixelshift | pixelscale | tangent_projection | celestial_rotation

-The remaining elements to defining the WCS are he input and output frames of reference.
+The remaining elements to defining the WCS are the input and output frames of reference.
 While the GWCS scheme allows intermediate frames of reference, this example doesn't have any.
 The output frame is expressed with no associated transform